 When choosing the right super fund for you, it’s important to know the difference between an Industry SuperFund and a retail super fund.

 - Industry SuperFunds were first established in the 1980s to protect Australian workers’ super from the high fee and commission products that were then common in the retail superannuation market.

-Industry SuperFunds are run only to profit members and don't pay profits or dividends to shareholders.
+- Industry SuperFunds are run only to profit members and don't pay profits or dividends to shareholders.

-- They are governed by trustee boards made up of both employer and employee organisation representatives.
+- They are governed by trustee boards including both employer and employee organisation representatives.

 - Industry SuperFunds are committed to quality long-term infrastructure and building investments in Australia because they benefit our members through broader economic growth as well as healthy investment returns.

 These are just some of the factors that have led to Industry SuperFunds outperforming retail funds over the last five, ten and 15 years*.

 Retail Super Funds

-- Unlike Industry SuperFunds, retail funds (run by banks and insurance companies) help generate corporate profits, which are returned as dividends to shareholders, not superannuation policyholders.
+- Unlike Industry SuperFunds, retail funds (owned by banks, insurance companies and private investors) help generate corporate profits, which are returned as dividends to shareholders, not fund members.